Benjamin Cremaschi: Inter Miami

-Loan to Parma
+Parma

 On September 2, 2025, Cremaschi was loaned to Serie A club Parma through June 2026 with an option to buy.
-Cremaschi would make his debut for the club getting subbed into a 2–1 loss against Roma.
+Cremaschi would make his debut for the club getting subbed into a 2–1 loss against Roma on October 29.

+On June 27, 2026, Inter Miami announced that it had permanently transferred Cremaschi to Parma after Parma exercised its purchase option.

 International career

 Born in the United States to Argentine parents, Cremaschi is eligible to represent both countries.
 He also holds Italian citizenship.
 He was called up to the United States under-19s for their winning campaign at the Slovenia Nations Cup in September 2022.
 In October of the same year, he was called up to a training camp for the United States under-20s to prepare for the 2023 FIFA U-20 World Cup.
 On December 7, 2022, he was called up to the Argentina under-20s for a training camp in anticipation of the 2023 South American U-20 Championship but did not make the final roster.
 Then head coach Javier Mascherano pushed him toward the U.S. pathway.

 On August 30, 2023, Cremaschi was called up to the U.S. senior national team for the September window.
 He made his debut for the senior team on September 13, coming in as a substitute in the 71st minute in a friendly match against Oman.

 On October 8, 2023, Cremaschi was called up to the United States under-23 team ahead of friendlies against Mexico and Japan.

 On July 8, 2024, Cremaschi was selected as the youngest member of the United States men's Olympic soccer team for the 2024 Summer Olympics in Paris, where the group stage opponents will include France, New Zealand, and Guinea on July 24, 27, and 30th, respectively.
 Since 1992, the Olympic men's soccer competition is contested not by the senior national teams, but rather by the U23 teams, of which the 18 members must include at least 15 players under age 23 as of January 1 of the Olympic year.
 At most, three overage players can be added to each country's under-23 Olympic squad.
 As the only member of the 2024 US Olympic selection who was born in 2005, Cremaschi was the sole player who will remain under-23 age-eligible for the 2028 Summer Olympics to be held in Los Angeles.

+In the 2025 FIFA U-20 World Cup, Cremaschi scored a hat-trick against New Caledonia in a 9–1 win on September 29, 2025, contributing to the United States U20's largest margin of victory on record in the tournament.
+Cremaschi finished joint top-scorer in the tournament and was awarded the adidas Golden Boot.
+On January 15, 2026, Cremaschi was announced as the winner of the 2025 U.S. Soccer Young Male Player of the Year.